WeAreAcademy/mark-react-proj--that-was-easy/README.md

 ## Exercise 2:

-> 🎯 **Success criterion:** Multiple buttons which each alert the user about diffierent levels of "easiness"
+> 🎯 **Success criterion:** Multiple buttons which each alert the user about different levels of "easiness"

 ### Exercise 2a: More button options